dannysperry/portfolio_2/_posts/2017-03-24-i_dont_want_you.md

 ---
 layout: post
-title: I don't want you
+title: Social Media & I (a love/hate relationship)
-permalink: i_dont_want_you
+permalink: love_have_social_media
-tag: limerick
+tag: limerick hidden
 ---

-I played these video games,
+I played video games,
 Youth, friends, and soda stains!
 So much fun!
-Barely any sun.
+Still got pleanty of sun.
-I could find a reason to complain!
+I couldn't find a reason to complain!

 You are getting closer to me,
 Timed for gradeschool you will be,
 I just want to know,
-If different colored colored snow,
+If sun dyed snow,
-changes it's velocity.
+falls with more velocity?

 Surely this is common truth,
 It is a little heavier, you goof!